danielbeeke/drupal-javascript-behaviors-drupal/README.md

-# Drupal with JSPM, an example of how to use ES^ with Drupal Behaviors
+# Drupal with JSPM, an example of how to use ES6 with Drupal Behaviors

 ## How to install